sebastienheyd/boilerplate/README.md

 ### Dashboard

-You can define your own controller to display the dashboard.
-To do this, set the `dashboard` parameter in the configuration file `config/boilerplate/menu.php`.
+You can define your own controller to display the dashboard by setting the `dashboard` parameter in `config/boilerplate/menu.php`.

 ### Adding items to the menu